PINTO0309/BoT-SORT-ONNX-TensorRT/README.md

 python demo_bottrack_onnx_tflite.py -v xxxx.mp4
 ```

-**`The first run on TensorRT EP takes about 15 minutes to compile ONNX to TensorRT Engine.
+- **`The first run on TensorRT EP takes about 15 minutes to compile ONNX to TensorRT Engine.
 Anyone who can't use this environment to its fullest should stay away.`**
+- All processing and models are optimized for TensorRT, which is very slow on CPU and CUDA.
+- Because of the N batches x M batches variable batch input model, CUDA is extremely slow due to the frequent GPU initialization process.

 - onnxruntime + TensorRT 8.5.3 + YOLOX-X + BoT-SORT